Online newspaper: Online-only newspapers

 An online-only paper has no print-media connections.
 An example is the UK Southport Reporter, introduced in 2000—a weekly regional newspaper that is not produced or run in any format than 'soft-copy' on the Internet by its publishers, PCBT Photography.
-Another early example is "Bangla2000", also introduced in 2000, which was uploaded twice daily from Bangladesh and Edited by Tukun Mahmud Nurul Momen.
+Another early example is "Bangla2000", also introduced in 2000, which was uploaded twice daily from Bangladesh and edited by Tukun Mahmud Nurul Momen.

 Unlike the UK Southport Reporter, it was not a regional newspaper.
 Bangla2000.com ran international, economic, and sports news as well, simultaneously.
 The largest library of the world Library of Congress archived it subsequently.
 Unlike blog sites and other news websites, it is run as a newspaper and is recognized by media groups such as the NUJ and/or the IFJ.
 They fall under relevant press regulations and are signed up to the official UK press regulator IMPRESS.

 allNovaScotia is an online newspaper based in Halifax, Nova Scotia, Canada that publishes business and political news six days a week.
 The website was the first online-only newspaper in Atlantic Canada and has been behind a paywall since starting in 2001.

 Even print media is turning to online-only publication.
 As of 2009, the decrease of the traditional business model of print newspapers has led to various attempts to establish local, regional or national online-only newspapers - publications that do original reporting, rather than just commentary or summaries of reporting from other publications.
 An early major example in the U.S. is the Seattle Post-Intelligencer, which stopped publishing after 149 years in March 2009 and went online only.
 In Scotland, in 2010, Caledonian Mercury became Scotland's first online-only newspaper, with the same aims as Southport Reporter in the UK, with The Yorkshire Times the following suit and becoming Yorkshire's first online-only paper in 2011.
+The Independent ceased print publications in 2016, becoming the first British national newspaper to move to an online only format.